-- confirm the death, identity and U.S. citizenship of the deceased make notification to the next-of-kin if they do not already know about the death, providing information about disposition of the remains and the effects of the deceased, and provides guidance on forwarding funds to cover costs
+- provide information concerning the disposition of the remains and personal effects of the deceased, and guidance on forwarding funds to cover costs

 - send signed copies of the Consular Report of Death of an American Citizen Abroad to the next-of-kin or legal representative, for use in settling estate matters in the U.S.

-If you are in the U.S. at the time of notification of an American’s death, it is suggested that you contact the Citizens Emergency Center at the Department of State in Washington, D.C. for assistance, telephone: (202) 647-5225.
+If you are in the U.S. at the time of notification regarding an American’s death, it is suggested that you contact the Citizens Emergency Center at the Department of State in Washington, D.C. for assistance, telephone: (202) 647-5225.

 Consular Report of Death

 The consular “Report of Death of an American Citizen Abroad” is a report that provides the essential facts concerning the death, disposition of remains, and custody of the personal effects of a deceased U.S. citizen.
 This form is generally used in legal proceedings in the United States in lieu of the foreign death certificate.
 The Report of Death is based on the foreign death certificate and cannot be completed until the foreign death certificate has been issued.
 This can sometimes take four to six weeks, or longer, depending on how long it takes local authorities to complete the local form.
 U.S. Embassies and Consulates work with local authorities to see that this time is as short as possible.